syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 ## Binding using dynamic object

-You can also load the dynamic object in SfDataForm DataObject and by default DataFormTextItem will be generated based on data object property.
-You can change the editor of the DataFormItem in the AutoGeneratingDataFormItem event.
+You can also load the dynamic object in SfDataForm DataObject and by default text editor will be generated for dynamic object property.
+You can change the editor of DataFormItem for dynamic object property data type (default string) by using the AutoGeneratingDataFormItem event.
 You can find details about this [here](https://help.syncfusion.com/xamarin-android/sfdataform/working-with-dataform#changing-editor-type)

 {% tabs %}
 {% highlight c# %}